getgrav/grav/UPGRADE-1.7.md

     Please call `$grav['admin']->enablePages()` or `{% do admin.enablePages() %}` if you need to access frontend pages.
 This call can be safely made multiple times.

     If you're using `Flex Pages`, please use Flex Directory instead, it will make your code so much faster.

+* Admin now uses Flex for editing `Accounts` and `Pages`.
+If your plugin hooks into either of those, please make sure they still work.

+* Admin cache is enabled by default, make sure your plugin clears cache when needed.
+Please avoid clearing all cache!